 \cite{PersisLinear} describes the uncertainty from the unknown remainder directly by the matrix $D$.
 Thereby, \cite{PersisLinear} obtains a parametrization $G$ of the to-be-optimized controller that increases with the number of data.
 In contrast, the set-membership approach in Section~\ref{Sec_SRNL} translates the uncertain remainder into an uncertainty of the coefficients of the TP.
 This leads to a controller design that does not scale with the number of samples.
 Moreover, incorporating the remainder of the TP approximation into the controller synthesis \citep{MartinCS} enables a global stabilization.
 Throughout this article, we will see further results based on a set-membership procedure or the closed-loop characterization from \cite{PersisLinear} exhibiting similar properties.\\

-Some of the data-based results for nonlinear systems inspired by \cite{PersisLinear} are mentioned next. \textbf{\cite{DePersis1}} includes an extension for polynomial systems. \textbf{\cite{ExpDesign}} proposes an experiment design by scaled input sequences to ensure Assumption~\ref{AssBoundLinearization} and the PE condition for the data from a nonlinear system.
-Furthermore, \textbf{\cite{DDC_orbit}} stabilizes a periodic orbit using a Pyragas-type control law and a system representation for the periodic time-evolution of the states.
-While the to-be-stabilized orbit becomes an equilibrium of the periodic system description, \cite{DDC_orbit} also solves the problem when the orbit is not precisely known. \textbf{\cite{Persis_quad_constr}} stabilizes Lur'e-type systems $x(t+1)=Ax(t)+B(u(t))+f(t,x(t))$ using SDPs with LMI constraints.
-To this end, a quadratic constraint and samples of the nonlinearity $f$ are supposed to be known, analogously to the approaches for Lur'e systems mentioned in Section~\ref{Sec_Poly_rational}.\\
+Some of the data-based results for nonlinear systems inspired by \cite{PersisLinear} are mentioned next. \cite{DePersis1} includes an extension for polynomial systems. \cite{ExpDesign} proposes an experiment design by scaled input sequences to ensure Assumption~\ref{AssBoundLinearization} and the PE condition for the data from a nonlinear system.
+Furthermore, \cite{DDC_orbit} stabilizes a periodic orbit using a Pyragas-type control law and a system representation for the periodic time-evolution of the states.
+While the to-be-stabilized orbit becomes an equilibrium of the periodic system description, \cite{DDC_orbit} also solves the problem when the orbit is not precisely known. \cite{Persis_quad_constr} stabilizes Lur'e-type systems $x(t+1)=Ax(t)+B(u(t))+f(t,x(t))$ using SDPs with LMI constraints.
+To this end, a quadratic constraint and samples of the nonlinearity $f$ need to be known, analogously to the approaches for Lur'e systems mentioned in Section~\ref{Sec_Poly_rational}.\\

-Although not directly related to the presented closed-loop representation of \cite{PersisLinear}, we would also like to mention \textbf{\cite{BerberichNL}}.
-There also a data-based inference on the behavior of the affine Taylor linearization is used, but in the context of predictive control.
+Although not directly related to the presented closed-loop representation of \cite{PersisLinear}, we would also like to mention \cite{BerberichNL}.
+The authors also use a data-based inference on the behavior of the affine Taylor linearization, but in the context of predictive control.
 To this end, online updated data is combined with the fundamental lemma of \cite{Willems} to obtain a data-driven system parametrization of the nonlinear system in the neighbourhood of the current state.
 Thereby, the MPC scheme boils down to solving a convex quadratic program in each time instance.